HarrySolsem/JsonResume/README.md

 - **GitHub Actions Workflow Fails**:
   - Verify that `config.json` exists in the repository.
   - Ensure the `TOKEN` secret is configured in your repository settings.
+- **Generated JSON File Name**:
+  - When `tagsMaintenance` is enabled in the `config.json` file, the generated JSON file will be named `tagsmaintenance.json` instead of the default `resume.json`.
 - **Generated JSON is Empty**:
   - Check the `data` folder to ensure it contains valid JSON files for each section.
   - Check the `data_samples` folder to ensure it contains valid JSON files for each section.
   - Verify that the `sections` field in `config.json` matches the available files.
-  - Verify that you have tagged your data accordingly and that you are deploying the correct resume
+  - Verify that you have tagged your data accordingly and that you are deploying the correct resume.

 #### Exit codes
 - Exit codes are available for debugging: